+2021 compared to 2020.
+Revenues from our value-added service increased by 16.8% to RMB5,971.8 million (US\$937.1 million) in 2020 from RMB5,112.2 million in 2020, primarily attributable to the continued growth of the virtual gift business on our Momo application, driven by more innovative products launched and operational efforts in the audio and video social entertainment experiences and the rapid growth in the revenues generated by new standalone apps, such as Souchill, Hertz and Duidui.
+The increase was partially offset by the decrease in the value-added service revenues of Tantan, due to our strategy to lower the monetization level to improve user experience and retention.

 2020 compared to 2019.
-Revenues from our value-added service increased by 24.5% to RMB5,112.2 million (US\$783.5 million) in 2020 from RMB4,106.0 million in 2019, primarily attributable to the continued growth of the virtual gift business on our Momo application and to a lesser extent, the growth of the membership business on our Tantan mobile application, driven by more innovative products launched and operational efforts, and more paying scenarios introduced to enhance the social entertainment experience of Momo users.
-For example, we continued to introduce new moderated show into the chatroom experience and brought interactive gifts into the audio and video social entertainment experiences to drive revenue and engagements in the chatrooms.
+Revenues from our value-added service increased by 24.5% to RMB5,112.2 million in 2020 from RMB4,106.0 million in 2019, primarily attributable to the continued growth of the virtual gift business on our Momo application and to a lesser extent, the growth of the membership business on our Tantan mobile application, driven by more innovative products launched and operational efforts, and more paying scenarios introduced to enhance the social networking experience of Momo users.
+For example, we continued to introduce new moderated show into the chatroom experience and brought interactive gifts into the audio and video social networking experiences to drive revenue and engagements in the chatrooms.

-2019 compared to 2018.
-Revenues from our value-added service increased by 118.0% to RMB4,106.0 million in 2019 from RMB1,883.2 million in 2018, primarily attributable to the continuous growth of the virtual gift business on our Momo mobile application driven by more functions launched and more paying scenarios introduced to enhance the social experience of Momo users, and to a lesser extent, the increase in the membership subscription revenues of Tantan in the whole fiscal year of 2019 compared to its membership subscription revenues in the period from June to December 2018.